Plastic Free Chesterfield are proud to announce the following businesses as Plastic Free Champions

 Making the world a better place by sharing ideas on sustainability and zero waste.
 Low and zero waste alternatives to everyday products.
 Beautiful upcycled handmade gifts.

 Steph sells a huge range of zero waste products.
 Be sure to check her Facebook page for every product she offers.
 She will help you reduce your single-use plastic in every area of the house.
 She offers refills on cleaning, pantry and herbs and spices.
 Here are a few of her swaps: She sells bamboo toothbrushes instead of plastic toothbrushes.
 Steph also sells net produce bags for people to use when buying their loose fruit/veg from the supermarket, and thus offers an alternative to using the single-use plastic bags.
 Steph also offers refills of washing up liquid/toilet cleaner/laundry liquid to encourage refill instead of selling plastic bottles.
 And Steph sells reusable face wipes, instead of single-use plastic-lined wipes.
-Steph can be found at the Chesterfield market on a Monday, Thursday, Friday and Saturday.
+Steph can be found at the Chesterfield market on a Monday, Thursday, and Saturday.